Béla Nagy (ichthyologist)

 Béla Nagy is a Hungarian independent researcher in biology, explorer and storyteller.
 He is specialized in the seasonal killifish genus Nothobranchius, as well as members of the family Procatopodidae, both of them within the order Cyprinodontiformes.

-He is the author of Rough Road into the Deep Unknown, an adventure book documenting his scientific expeditions and discoveries of new fish species across sub-Saharan Africa.
+He is the author of Rough Road into the Deep Unknown (ISBN 9786150235158) and Return to the Land of Rains (ISBN 9786158276412), adventure books documenting his scientific expeditions and discoveries of new fish species across sub-Saharan Africa.